DUE TO COVID-19 THE MADELEY HISTORY GROUP IS NOT CURRENTLY MEETING – NEWS WILL BE POSTED HERE ONCE THE GROUP ARE BACK AT JUBILEE HOUSE.

 - Madeley History Group – two representatives

-The Madeley History Group (which is an offshoot of the Project) meets every Tuesday morning at Jubilee House and its members have produced an ongoing series of publications covering parish local history under the guidance of the Project Manager (see publications page).
+Active members of the group meet every Tuesday morning at Jubilee House and have produced an ongoing series of publications covering parish local history.

-Any local person can become a Friend of the Living History Project by attending the AGM.
+Any local person can become a Friend of the Madeley History Group by attending the AGM.
 They are entitled to vote at the AGM and can put themselves forward as a Community Representative to sit on the Management Committee.